 artist statement

 My work features extensive accumulations that visually explore eternity and struggle through manic mark making.
-Considering the concepts of time, space and number, I create hundreds of thousands of marks, exhibiting his conscious and sensitive attention to both detail and the whole.
+Considering the concepts of time, space and number, I create hundreds of thousands of marks, exhibiting conscious and sensitive attention to both detail and the whole.
 I begin to form small universes, each a relic of the arduous performance of repeated gestures. reconciling personal experience with the ideas of measurement and disorder in conceptual layers; the compulsive mark reflects the eternal battle between myself and my surroundings, but the product becomes a facsimile of the sublime remoteness of the universe in miniature, revealing at once loneliness, futility, chaos and uncertainty.
 This work is a metaphor for the fragile imperium under which we all reside.

 —Mario Trejo